adi274903/NLX_Assignment2/docs/Architecture_Document.md

 ***

 ### 6. Evaluation Workflow and Metrics
-ARES is used for evaluation, measuring faithfulness, context precision, recall, and answer helpfulness across three test conditions:
+ARES is used for evaluation, measuring faithfulness, context precision, recall, and answer helpfulness for given Enhanced RAG (optimized + reranked) architecture

-- Naive RAG (top‑1)
-- Naive RAG (top‑5)
-- Enhanced RAG (optimized + reranked)

-Over 100 diverse test queries, metrics are aggregated and logged for statistical robustness.
+Over 180 diverse test queries, metrics are aggregated and logged for statistical robustness.
 The enhanced system demonstrated clear gains in faithfulness and context recall, supporting the efficacy of fine-tuned passage selection and reranking.

 ***